Show All Answers

 Contact the Police Department that investigated the accident.
 If it was within the Gig Harbor city limits, call 253-851-2236, extension 2.

 Contact the department where the incident was reported.
-A "request for public disclosure" requires a signature and identification.
 If you are involved in the incident, the report may be available if completed and approved.
 If you are not involved you may receive a redacted copy (information deleted per disclosure regulations) of the incident report disclosing the fact that the incident occurred, the time, the place and what happened.

 Visit the Crime Mapping website.